 - Digging up the top 12 inches of soil from over 100 acres of the site.

 - Removing an underground pipeline and contaminated soils on site.

 - Backfilling the dug-up areas with clean soil and grading and revegetating the areas.

 - Disposing of all materials at an off-site landfill.

 - Placing institutional controls on the site properties not addressed by the cleanup activities.

-In 2011, EPA issued a cleanup plan (a ROD) for site-related ground water.
+In 2011, EPA issued a cleanup plan (the OU 2 ROD) for site-related ground water.
 Because EPA did not identify any risks in ground water after additional investigation, the Agency does not require ground water cleanup activities.
-However, the ROD does require that EPA continue sampling ground water monitoring wells and drinking water wells.
+However, the OU 2 ROD does require continue monitoring of the ground water within the site by periodically collecting samples from monitoring and drinking water wells.

 In 1999, Haywood County Health Department sampled a resident's drinking water well and detected pesticides in water.
 NCDENR conducted additional sampling and verified pesticides in the well.
 EPA conducted short-term cleanup activities in 1999 and 2000.
 EPA removed the top foot of soil from portions of 28 residential properties, backfilled the dug-up areas, and graded and revegetated the areas.
 EPA also encouraged residents to install filtration systems on their wells.

-During 2003 and 2004, EPA collected five-point composite samples from the site, taking soil from five spots at the sampling location and then mixing them together.
+During 2003 and 2004, EPA collected five-point composite samples from each acre of the site, taking soil from five spots at the sampling location and then mixing them together.
 EPA used the data to better estimate the quantity of contaminated soil at the site and nearby residential properties.